pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/_index.md

 aliases: ["/docs/reference/concepts/"]
 ---

 Pulumi is a modern [infrastructure as code]({{< relref "/what-is/what-is-infrastructure-as-code" >}}) platform.
-It leverages existing programming languages---TypeScript, JavaScript, Python, Go, and .NET---and their native ecosystem to interact with cloud resources through the Pulumi SDK.
+It leverages existing programming languages---TypeScript, JavaScript, Python, Go, .NET, Java, and markup languages like YAML---and their native ecosystem to interact with cloud resources through the Pulumi SDK.
 A downloadable CLI, runtime, libraries, and a hosted service work together to deliver a robust way of provisioning, updating, and managing cloud infrastructure.

 > If this is your first time using Pulumi, you likely want to begin with [the Getting Started guide]({{< relref "/docs/get-started" >}}) for your cloud of choice.
 It will walk you through an [AWS]({{< relref "/docs/get-started/aws" >}}), [Azure]({{< relref "/docs/get-started/azure" >}}), [GCP]({{< relref "/docs/get-started/gcp" >}}), or [Kubernetes]({{< relref "/docs/get-started/kubernetes" >}}) deployment from start to finish.